-While the Kanak culture of New Caledonia is very strong especially outside Noumea, equally as strong is the French culture due to a sizeable French population in and near Nouméa the biggest city.
-Noumé shows its French roots with great examples of colonial architecture with western style shops including bars, cafes, restaurants, and bookshops.
-In addition there are cinemas, a library, and museum.
+Noumea shows its French roots with great examples of colonial architecture with western style shops including bars, cafes, restaurants, cinemas, and a museum.
 While New Caledonia has two main cultures, it is often described as a slice of France in South Pacific.

 The French living in New Caledonia enjoy water sports like windsurfing and swimming which is not suprising given the number of beaches and warm climate.
 Boating and fishing are also popular.
 Popular non-water sports include tennis and cycling.